 Promoting Health & Well-being

 Stockton on Tees Food Power Network (SFPN) promotes the health and wellbeing of people in Stockton.
-The SFPN was created to promote healthy and sustainable food to the public, good food affordable and accessible to all, tackle food poverty and diet-related ill health, increase skill, knowledge, and resources, and include growing projects whilst reducing food waste.
-We are a lead member of this alliance and form part of the working group, where our skills and expertise are drawn upon to help develop a sustainable and resilient plan to best achieve the outcomes above.
+We are a lead member of this alliance and form part of the working group, where our skills and expertise are drawn upon to help develop a sustainable and resilient plan to tackle food poverty in the area.

 With thanks to National Lottery Reaching community fund we have delivered 120 community/school cooking and food education workshops from June 2019 - March 2020